xgaeta/transplantr-CKiDu25/README.md

-functions to work. *dplyr* is needed for the EPTS and KDPI functions, and additionally *stringr* is needed for the `hla_mm_level_str()` function and also for the `chi2dob()` function, one unlikely to be needed by anyone working outside Scotland\!
+functions to work. *dplyr* is needed for the EPTS and KDPI functions, and additionally *stringr* is needed for the `hla_mm_level_str()` function and also for the `chi2dob()` function, one unlikely to be needed by anyone working outside Scotland!

 ## Biochemical units